Music

 I also began to hear full-blown chords and progressions by employing

-the chord buttons.
-I was exposed to African rhythms during those
+I was exposed to African rhythms and vocal harmonies

 Back